 Cascade Falls

-In the quaint downtown of Osceola, Wisconsin, explore the hidden gem that is Cascade Falls.
+In the quaint downtown of Osceola in Northwest Wisconsin, explore the hidden gem that is Cascade Falls.
 You’ll find the access point for a short 0.3-mile hike to the falls from Cascade Street.
 Enjoy the views from a scenic bluff that overlooks the St. Croix National Scenic Riverway and an impressive gorge below.
-Cascade Falls has a 25-foot drop into the Wilkie Glen, and at night the falls light up with LED lights to set a unique vibe for your waterfall adventure.
+Visit with your group at night to see the falls light up with colorful LED lights.

 Long Slide Falls